kenrocap/kenrocap.github.io/Readme.txt

-Kenrocap public website, if you see a typo please raise a pull request.
+Kenrocap public website, if you see a typo please raise a pull request1.